grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image65.jpeg" alt-text="A close up of a computer.":::

-4. With a 3IP Torx Plus Screwdriver, remove the 3 3IP screws holding
-    the fan down to the D Bucket.
+4. With a 3IP Torx Plus Screwdriver, remove the three 3IP screws holding the fan down to the D Bucket.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image66.jpeg" alt-text="A hand holding a screwdriver.":::

     > [!IMPORTANT]
-    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.
+    > To avoid any chance for screw stripping, be sure to press down firmly with the screwdriver.
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.

 5. Using a plastic ESD safe prybar, disengage the buckle holding the fan FPC to the PCBA and disconnect the FPC.